 The addition of nickel to copper improves strength and corrosion resistance without reducing the good ductility.
-Copper-nickel alloys have excellent resistance to marine corrosion and biofouling.
+Copper-nickel alloys have excellent resistance to marine corrosion, strength and durability.

 The two main alloys are 90/10 (90% copper, 10% nickel) and 70/30 (70% copper, 30% nickel).
 The 70/30 is the stronger and has greater resistance to seawater flow, but the 90/10 will provide good service for most applications and, being less expensive, tends to be more widely used.
 Both alloys contain small but important additions of iron and manganese which have been chosen to provide the best combination of resistance to flowing seawater and to overall corrosion.

-Copper-nickel alloys are widely used for marine applications due to their excellent resistance to seawater corrosion, high inherent resistance to biofouling and ease of fabrication.
+Copper-nickel alloys are widely used for marine applications due to their excellent resistance to seawater corrosion, their ease of fabrication and their high inherent low susceptibility to the attachment of marine organisms.
 They have provided reliable service for several decades whilst offering effective solutions to today’s technological challenges.